pixeltris/Lotd/README.md

 **Master Rules 5:** Use master rules 5.
 If this isn't enabled then it will use master rules 4 (unless you're running the original LOTD which only has master rules 3).
 **Starting Player:** Who starts the duel.
 **Duel Arena:** The duel arena to play on.
-**Custom life points / hand** Use customized starting hand count / life points.
+**Custom life points / hand:** Use customized starting hand count / life points.
 **Life Points:** The number of starting life points for this duel.
 **Start Hand:** The number of starting hand cards.
 **P1/P2/P3/P4:** The name of the deck assigned to each player.